 One of Europe’s quaint practices is serving wine in a short and wide, flat-bottomed glass, often referred to as a bodega glass.
 If that’s the casual look you want, Bormioli Rocco’s bodega-style wine glasses fit the bill.

 Measuring only 2.25 inches tall and 3.25 inches wide, these tiny glasses still hold 7.5 ounces—enough for the standard 5-ounce pour.
 The heavy-duty glass means these hard-to-break tumblers can easily be stacked when stored away and are safe for the dishwasher.
-While they’re not insulated, nor do they have a handle, you can also use them for hot drinks, like espresso.
+Even though they're not insulated and don't feature a handle, you can use these mini glasses for hot drinks, like espresso.

 Capacity: 7.5 ounces | Material: Tempered glass | Wine Style: Table wine